peer-workshop/peer-workshop.github.io/local-information.md

 ## Parking

-On-campus parking in the [Library Lot](https://www.google.com/maps/place/Library+Lot,+Rochester,+NY+14611/) has been reserved for registered participants who plan to drive to campus.
-This lot requires an access code that will be provided to registered participants by email prior to the start of the conference.
+On-campus parking in the [Intercampus Drive Lot](https://www.google.com/maps/place/Library+Lot,+Rochester,+NY+14611/) has been reserved for attendees who indicated on the registration form that they needed a parking pass.
+If you requested parking on the registration form, you can visit the information booth on Wilson Blvd. to obtain a parking pass.
+Just let the attendant know that you are here for the workshop.

 ## Food and Drink